mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 Therefor I migrated to an `AtomicLongMap` (Guava) with the day as the key and the count of fish on that day as value.
 This works by using `getAndAdd` to either just increase the existing counter or put a new one in the temporary map.

 ## Day 7

+Start at median and increase/decrease possible height until minimum fuel does not get any lower.

+Use same logic for part 2 with added `sumToN` call, to count for the increased fuel cost the further the crab needs to move.

 ## Day 8
 ## Day 9
 ## Day 10